kanki34/devforge-admin-cleaner/readme.txt

 == Description ==

-**Webtapot Admin Cleaner** is the ultimate admin customization suite for WordPress.
+**DevForge Admin Cleaner** is the ultimate admin customization suite for WordPress.
 Transform your admin area with a Command Palette (Cmd/Ctrl+K), drag & drop menu editor, dark mode, duplicate posts, unused media cleanup, and so much more.

 ### Killer Features